Rationale for having a uniform code.

 Hair should be within the natural range of colours.

 One plain gold or silver stud earring in each ear lobe is permissible and a watch may be worn – no other Jewellery is permitted.
+We do not allow smart watches.

 Navy long socks